pathosense/taiyaki/README.md

 # Fork details

-I (Nick) made this fork of Taiyaki to have a repo for file preparation of ONT fast5 reads using Taiyaki for subsequent Bonito (ONT) basecalling.
+I (Nick) made this fork of Taiyaki to have an all-in-one repo for preparation of Oxford Nanopore Technologies (ONT) sequencing fast5 reads using Taiyaki for subsequent Bonito basecalling.
-First download and install both Taiyaki and Bonito from their original (and updated) repos:
+First download and install both Taiyaki and Bonito from their original (and updated) repos.
+Example files can also be found on the original repos.

 ## Taiyaki
 * [Taiyaki repository](https://github.com/nanoporetech/taiyaki)